 An added advantage of fertilizing with compost is that by mixing organic matter into the soil, you will promote the water-retention that these plants need while maintaining good drainage.

-Have you decided to use some of your Stargazer lilies as cut flowers?
-Then remove the anthers from the stamens sticking out of the middle of the flower to prolong the life of the bloom and eliminate staining (the anthers contain yellow pollen, which can be messy).
+If you've decided to use some of your Stargazer lilies as cut flowers, then remove the anthers from the stamens sticking out of the middle of the flowers to prolong the life of the blooms and eliminate staining (the anthers contain yellow pollen, which can be messy).

 As with all bulb plants, perhaps the most important tip to remember about their care is to let the plants continue to stand after blooming is over as long as they are green.
-Once the foliage turns completely brown, then you may cut them down to the ground -- but not before).
+Once the foliage turns completely brown, then you may cut them down to the ground (but not before).
 Divide the bulbs in fall if you wish to gain more plants to grow elsewhere.

 Bonus, Warning in Growing Stargazer Lilies

-Poisonous plants for cats, Stargazer lilies can cause vomiting or even death upon ingestion, so keep your feline pets away from them.
+Poisonous plants for cats, Stargazer lilies can cause vomiting or even death, so keep your feline pets away from them.

 Among the pests that plague these bulb plants are voles, deer, rabbits, beetles, and aphids.
 Here are some ways to deal with these pests: